pranshu05/Elpha/README.md

 - **Installation and Preparations**: Get your development environment set up by following the steps outlined in [Installation and Preparations](https://discordjs.guide/preparations).

 - **Creating Your Bot**: Learn how to create your Discord bot by following the guidelines in [Creating your bot](https://discordjs.guide/creating-your-bot).
+After creating your bot please send bot's **client id** in the [Discord Server](https://discord.gg/N9DhCWk2yR).

 - **Slash Commands**: Understand how to implement Slash Commands, a powerful feature in Discord bots, by referring to [Slash Commands](https://discordjs.guide/slash-commands).

-Please note that the old branch of this repository contains files of the bot created in discord.js v13.
+Please note that the [old branch](https://github.com/pranshu05/Elpha/tree/old) of this repository contains files of the bot created in discord.js v13.
 In SLoP3.0, we are migrating this bot to discord.js v14, so it's crucial to review the changes between the two versions.
 You can find a comprehensive list of these changes in [A list of the changes from discord.js v13 to v14](https://discordjs.guide/additional-info/changes-in-v14.html).

 I am excited to have you on board for this project, and I believe this experience will be a valuable learning opportunity.
 If you have any questions or need assistance, feel free to reach out to me through our Discord Server.